|

 it a different name.

-- Also you can
+- Also you can create

-program in a program folder called "Xcl Ready Clients".
-This
+program folder called "Xcl Ready Clients".
+This can be used to

-can be used to start these programs by a simple mouse click.<
+start these programs by a simple mouse click.<

-- Press "OK" to
+- Press "OK" to start

-start the xterm.
+the xterm.

-- If the xterm
+- If the xterm does not

-and Stderr", and "Merge Stdout and Stderr" options.
+Stderr", and "Merge Stdout and Stderr" options.
 This would

 show any errors that might be helpful in diagnosing the